 At the 7th level, your arrows become magical and you can use a bonus action to reroll an attack.
 You don’t get anything at 10th level other than an extra Arcane Shot.
 At the 15th level, you regain one use of your Arcane Shot if you roll initiative and have none.
 Lastly, at 18th level, each of your Arcane shots does an extra 2d6 damage, which is an average of 7 damage.

 You are a defense expert.
 You can hold back an entire army with the right setup.
-While the subclass is stylized around a mounted combatant, most of your abilities work perfectly without being mounted.
+While the Cavalier is stylized around a mounted combatant, most of your abilities work perfectly without being mounted.

 At the 3rd level, you gain an additional skill proficiency.
 It’s basically your chance to pick up Animal Handling if you hadn’t already.
 You also gain an advantage on saving against falling from your mount, you can land on your feet if you do fall, and mounting or dismounting only costs 5 feet of movement.
 You also gain the goading attack ability of the battle master.
 Moreover, if they do attack someone else and hit, you can attack them an additional time.